Chief Administrative Officer - Dr. John R. Kelly

 While with the ACS, he worked with Senate leaders to bring the heads of tobacco companies before a Senate subcommittee, resulting in the passage of stiffer advertising guidelines and higher taxes on cigarettes.
 He also helped launch a $12 million advertising campaign.
 In 2007, he was honored by the Jamaican government for his international efforts to expand the cancer fight.
 In addition, he was honored by former President Bill Clinton and George H. Bush for his work in cancer control.

 Kelly has a long history of community and social involvement.
 He served as chairman of the National Board of Directors for the American Cancer Society from 1999-2001.
 He is a former president and chief volunteer officer for South Mississippi’s United Way.
+In 2011, he was appointed by Mississippi's Governor Haley Barbour to the MS State Board of Education.

 In addition, he has also served as president of the Board of Gulfport Job Corps Center.
 From 2000-2004 he served as chairman of the Board of Trustees for Gulf Coast Medical Center.
 Dr Kelly served four years as a national officer (regional vice-president) of his fraternity Alpha Phi Alpha.
 He is currently servicing as Sire Archon of his local Boule of Sigma Pi Phi.
 Last year he was named a trustee for Leadership Gulf Coast.
 He is a member of Morning Star Missionary Baptist Church where he serves as chairman of the Board of Deacons and the church’s Rebuilding Committee.
 The church, which was virtually destroyed by Hurricane Katrina, recently moved into its new $3 million facility.